Modern political philosophy: ideas and ideologies in the 21st century

 By the end of this course you should be able to...

 - Demonstrate understanding of the key debates in contemporary political philosophy.

 - Use and explain key concepts and theories in political philosophy, such as negative and positive freedom, rights, equality and power.

 What level is the course and do I need any particular skills?

 This course is particularly suitable for those who have followed the introductory course in political philosophy (HP110) but those new to philosophy will also be welcome and no previous knowledge will be assumed.
-An enthusiasm for learning as well as an open and critical mind will enhance your enjoyment and benefit from this course.
+An enthusiasm for learning as well as an open and critical mind and a willingness to listen to and think about views with which you do not always agree will enhance your enjoyment and benefit from this course.
 On joining this course you should be able to read and comment upon extracts from a philosophical text.
 You should be prepared to discuss this reading in class.

 How will I be taught, and will there be any work outside the class?